Graded Intervention Time Series: Introduction#

 )

-# Apply "true" transforms to generate the data using pure numpy
+# Apply "true" transform to generate the data using pure numpy

 # (Note: for data generation, we use numpy.
 For model fitting, we use CausalPy's transforms)